sayan-capsitech/ResumeBuilder/README.md

 - Navigate through the different sections to fill out your resume details.
 - Use the real-time preview feature to see how your changes reflect on the document.
-- Save your resume data for future use.
+- Save your resume data for future use
-- Download your completed resume in your desired format.

 ## Contributing